Starting a Blog

 Big Scoots – In June 2015, we outgrew our shared hosting, so we switched to Big Scoots.
 We have been SUPER impressed with their fast, personal service and how much more optimized our site is.
 The competitive pricing, amenities, and personal service are what attracted us to them.
 If you’re a larger blog, we recommend going with these guys!

 Sitelock – What we didn’t know when we got into blogging is how much we’d have to deal with malware, hackers and other site security issues.
 (It’s SOOO annoying).
 We’ve taken efforts to protect our site and have taken advantage of Sitelock’s automatic malware scanner and remover.
 I’ve found their customer service to be helpful which is totally necessary when you have site security issues.

-For stock photos I’ve started using Canva.
+For stock photos, I’ve started using Canva.
 Their photos are only $1.00.
 We’ve used a variety of programs but as of late I am loving Creative Market for their affordable design elements.
-Creative Market sends out a weekly email in which they offer loads of free photos, fonts, graphics, png files, and much more.
 I use Photoshop and Lightroom for our photo editing.

 Plugins We Use